 Snow-melt systems are becoming more and more popular, especially in areas where nature conservation is important.
 Snow-melt systems eliminate all of the other necessary chemicals and pollutants used today to keep areas free of ice and snow.
 No more salt to track indoors!
 No more uneven melting!
 Streams and rivers no longer get polluted with unnecessary additives.

-Snow-melt systems also protect your investment.
+They also protect your investment.
 Slabs last longer.
-Salt and other chemical additives will begin to break down the surface of a concrete slab over the years.
+Salt and other chemical additives will break down the surface of a concrete slab over the years.
 For brick paver applications, snow-melt systems provide a certain amount of physical protection.
-Keep dangerous snow plows away and retain the beauty of your investment!
+Keep snowplows away and retain the beauty of your investment!

 A Snowmelt system functions even during a storm thus improving safety.